wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

    </tbody>
    </table>

+<a name="LRS"></a>

-* LRS (Locally redundant storage) copies data synchronously three times within a <strong>single physical location</strong> in the primary region.
+* <strong>"Standard_LRS"</strong> (Locally redundant storage) copies data synchronously three times within a <strong>single physical location</strong> in the primary region.
 LRS is the least expensive replication option.
 LRS provides at least 99.999999999% (11 nines) durability of objects over a given year.
 But is not recommended for applications requiring high availability because disasters at a zone.
 PROTIP: Use this for dev testing when storage can be recreated easily and speed is not important.

    "Lowest-cost option with basic protection against server rack and drive faiures.
 Recommended for non-critical scenarios."

+* Premium_LRS

+* Premium_ZRS

+<a name="ZRS"></a>

-* ZRS (Zone-redundant storage) copies your data synchronously across <strong>three Azure availability zones</strong> in the primary region (12 nines).
+* <strong>"Standard_ZRS"</strong> ZRS (Zone-redundant storage) copies your data synchronously across <strong>three Azure availability zones</strong> in the primary region (12 nines).
 REMEMBER: (General Purpose v2 Storage Account Type only).
 For applications requiring high availability, Microsoft recommends using ZRS in the primary region, and also replicating to a secondary region.

    "Intermediate option with protection against datacenter-level failures."

+<a name="RA-GRS"></a>

-* RA-GRS (Read-Access Geo-Redundant Storage) aka RA-GZRS (Read-Access Geo-Zone-Redundant Storage) provides geo-redundant storage with the additional benefit of read access to the secondary endpoint (16 nines).
+* <strong>"Standard_RAGRS"</strong> RA-GRS (Read-Access Geo-Redundant Storage) aka RA-GZRS (Read-Access Geo-Zone-Redundant Storage) provides geo-redundant storage with the additional benefit of read access to the secondary endpoint (16 nines).
 It's the <strong>default</strong>.
 If an outage occurs in the primary endpoint, applications configured for read access to the secondary and designed for high availability can continue to read from the secondary endpoint.

    <em>Not selected in storage account setup dialog</em>

+<a name="GRS"></a>

-* GRS (Geo-redundant storage) copies data asynchronously in <strong>two geographic regions</strong> that are at least hundreds of miles apart (16 nines).
+* <strong>"Standard_GRS"</strong> (Geo-redundant storage) copies data asynchronously in <strong>two geographic regions</strong> that are at least hundreds of miles apart (16 nines).
 Data to second region is asychronous.
 If the primary region suffers an outage, the secondary region serves as a redundant source for data, Microsoft controlled, with RPO of less than 15 minutes.

    "Intermediate option with failover capabilities in a secondary region.
 Recommended for backup scenarios"

+<a name="GZRS"></a>

-* GZRS (geo-zone-redundant storage) copies data asynchronously in <strong>three geographic regions</strong>
+* <strong>"Standard_GZRS</strong> (geo-zone-redundant storage) copies data asynchronously in <strong>three geographic regions</strong>

    "Optimal data protection solution that includes the offerings of both GRS and ZRS.
 Recommended for critical data scenarios."